hove-io/navitia/documentation/doc_sncf/source/integration.rst

 I. Overview
 ========

-This document describes how to call the SNCF API based on navitia via the v1 interface, and the returned resources. navitia is an Open Source software technology developed by Canal TP company. (www.canaltp.fr)
+This document describes how to use the SNCF API based on navitia via the v1 interface, and the returned resources.
+Navitia is an Open Source software developed by Canal TP. (www.canaltp.fr)

 The SNCF API handle to :
-* compute journey from "station" to "station" or "administrative region" to "station"
+* compute journey from and to "station" or "administrative region"
 * display next departures or arrivals
 * display route schedules
-* autocomplete objects (au pif!)
+* lexicographical search (autocomplete)

-The SNCF API contains theorical train data and the following commercial modes : TGV, TER, Transilien, Intercités.
+The SNCF API contain theorical train data for the following commercial modes : TGV, TER, Transilien, Intercités.

 II.
 Authentication
 ================